developerkevin/Ethereum-Classic-FAQ/README.md

 ### What is Ethereum Classic?

 Ethereum Classic is a public, secure, trustless and decentralized platform for running smart contract applications.
+It's a very broad programming platform where a software developer can build games, financial applications, gambling applications, utility and logistics software, social networks, and pretty much everything already in use today.
+It was conceived of by programmers advocating the use of a decentralized and distributed network as a tool for ensuring that no company or state organization could abuse its power over others.

+One common misunderstanding is that Ethereum Classic is a currency, when in all reality it is not.
+ETC or Ether is the currency of the Ethereum Classic ecosystem.

 ### How is Ethereum Classic related to Ethereum?